Google Offices, New York City

-The New York office features a hallway paved in subway tiles, complete with a fire hose fixture and walls painted in throwback graffiti.
-There are a number of themed conference rooms, including a subway-themed room, complete with a wall-sized map of the NYC subway system and a Broadway-themed room, complete with elegant gold chairs upholstered in plush red velvet.
+The New York office features a corridor tiled top to bottom with subway tiles, complete with a fire hose and hallmark graffiti on the walls.
+It also has a series of themed conference rooms, including a subway room with a full-wall map of the New York subway system and a Broadway room with elegant gold chairs upholstered in red velvet.

-The Chelsea office space is actually carefully designed and orchestrated to create as many opportunities for interaction between diverse employees as possible.
-In essence, the office space is designed to work much like New York City itself, by creating opportunities for diverse groups of people to have random encounters as much as possible.
+The Chelsea offices are carefully designed and set up to provide employees with as many opportunities for interaction as possible.
+In essence, the office is designed to work in a similar way as New York City in that it enables lots of different groups of people to meet one another by chance as often as possible.

-With all the hustle and bustle of a busy office, Google understands the need for privacy and quiet.
-The Chelsea office is loaded with nooks, crannies and quiet corners where employees can think, meditate or just do some work in peace and quiet.
+And yet, with all the hustle and bustle of a busy office, Google understands the need for privacy and peace.
+The office in Chelsea has a number of nooks, recesses and quiet corners where employees can think in peace, meditate or simply work.

-GU solution: Turn windows with concealed special hinges up to 300 kg
+GU solution: Turn-Only windows with special concealed hinges up to 300 kg